-Then theorem 2 is proved.
+Then, Theorem 2 is proved.

-Combining the user requirements for QoS such as security ranking, the stability of the system and tolerable response time, these strategies aim to optimize the parameter b, which means the size of multi-clients for aggregate decryption in Algorithm 1.
+Combining the user requirements for QoS, such as security ranking, the stability of the system, and tolerable response time, these strategies aim to optimize the parameter b, which is the size of multi-clients for aggregate decryption in Algorithm 1.
 QoS-aware optimization algorithm satisfies these strategies in this paper.

-According to Theorem 2, the initial value of b is estimated at Step 4 of Algorithm 3 with TRT and λ as input values.
-According to Theorem 1, b is estimated at Step 5 with PKS as input value.
-If the condition of optimal batch can not be satisfied, the algorithm has the ability to fall back on conventional_RSA_decryption() which means the decryption with plain RSA, which is described at Step 9 and Step 18.
-The computation of T_b is performed using Eq.
-1 at Step 12.
-Step 11 sorts b to satisfy max solution of $T_b < b/\lambda$ according
+According to Theorem 2, the initial value of b is estimated at Step 4 of Algorithm 3 with T RT and $\lambda$ as input values.
+According to Theorem 1, b is estimated at Step 5 with P K S as input value.
+If the condition of the optimal batch cannot be satisfied, the algorithm has the ability to fall back on conventional\RSA\decryption(), which is the decryption with plain RSA, which is described at Step 9 and Step 18.
+The computation of $T_b$ is performed using (1) at Step 12.
+Step 11 sorts b to satisfy the max solution of $T_b < b/\lambda$ according to Lemma 2 in the descending order from the upper limit computing at Step 7 to two.
+The computation of $T_b$ \real is performed by executing Algorithm 1.